dataplat/dbasecurityscan/Readme.md

 At the moment this module should be considered in alpha development, things are likely to change rapidly.
 While trying to avoid any breaking changes we can't guarantee they won't creep in over time

+Pester v4 is a hard requirement.
+It the module can't find it at load time it will throw an error.
+We will support Pester v5 at some point

-## Stuff that works 18/04/2020
+## Stuff that works 01/11/2020
-Can create and test configs for Object, Schema, Role and User based security Can fix Schema and User permission errors
+Can create and test configs for Object, Schema, Role and User based security Can fix Schema, Object, Role and User permission errors Policies added

+## Tests vs Policies
+We have 2 ways of tracking configuration:

+- Policies; these are checks with a single answer (true, false, 2) evaluated once for the whole database.
+For example, 'No User Permissions allowed' is true or false
+- Tests; these can have many answers per database.
+For example, 'Get all Role permissions for db1' could have many different return sets

 ## Dev Guidelines